 The long time frame captured in tree-ring data enables us to address the question of whether tree size and species’ traits have similar influence across different drought events, or whether that influence is more strongly predicted by community-level responses to variable drought severity, duration, and timing based on tree size and traits.
 Tree growth responses vary with drought characteristics such as timing and atmospheric demand [@dorangeville_drought_2018], but the question of how tree size and species’ traits impact growth responses across droughts still remains.
 While tree-ring studies provide long-term records of tree responses to multiple droughts (e.g., @lloret_components_2011; @dorangeville_drought_2018), they generally focus on species-level responses, and do not consider the roles of tree size and microenvironment.
-The ecological field-baesd studies that have shaped our understanding of the role of tree size and microenvironment in forest drought responses generally examine only a single drought and tend to focus disproportionately on the most extreme droughts with dramatic impacts (e.g., @allen_global_2010; @bennett_larger_2015; @stovall_tree_2019; @anderegg_meta-analysis_2016).
-Thus, our knowledge of forest responses to more modest but frequent droughts - e.g., those with historical return intervals on the order of one to two decades - remains limited.
+The ecological field-based studies that have shaped our understanding of the role of tree size and microenvironment in forest drought responses generally examine only a single drought and tend to focus disproportionately on the most extreme droughts with dramatic impacts (e.g., @allen_global_2010; @bennett_larger_2015; @stovall_tree_2019; @anderegg_meta-analysis_2016).
+Thus, our knowledge of forest responses to more modest but frequent droughts - e.g., those with historical return intervals of one to two decades - remains limited.
 There is evidence that the degree to which larger trees are more impacted by drought increases with the severity of drought conditions [@bennett_larger_2015; @stovall_tree_2019], so the influence of tree size may be less in weaker–but more common–droughts.
 Thus, while we expect many of the mechanisms shaping drought responses to be universal, we have little understanding of how tree size and traits interact with drought characteristics, and the extent to which their influence is consistent across droughts.

-To yield functional understanding of how tree size, microenvironment characteristics, and species’ traits collectively shape drought responses, we test a series of hypotheses and associated specific predictions (Table 1) based on the combination of tree-ring records from three droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a 25.6-ha ForestGEO plot in Virginia (USA).
+To yield a functional understanding of how tree size, microenvironment characteristics, and species’ traits collectively shape drought responses, we tested a series of hypotheses and associated specific predictions (Table 1) based on the combination of tree-ring records from three droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a plot in Virginia (USA).
 First, we focus on the role of tree size and its interaction with microenvironment.
 We test whether, consistent with most forests globally, larger-diameter trees tend to have lower drought resistance (Rt) in this forest, which is in a region (eastern North America) represented by only two studies in @bennett_larger_2015.
 We then test hypotheses designed to disentangle the relative importance of tree height; crown exposure; and soil water availability, which should be greater for larger trees in dry but not in perpetually wet microsites.
 Second, we focus on the role of species’ functional and hydraulic traits, testing the hypothesis that species’ traits-–particularly leaf hydraulic traits-–predict Rt.
 We test predictions that drought resistance is correlated with wood density–either postively [@greenwood_tree_2017] or negatively [@hoffmann_hydraulic_2011]– and positively correlated with specific leaf area, but that hydraulic leaf traits including PLAdry and πtlp are better predictors.
 We expect that ring-porous species would have greater drought resistance than semi-ring and diffuse-porous species, as has been previously observed [@kannenberg_linking_2019; @elliott_forest_2015; @friedrichs_species-specific_2009].

 Materials and Methods